EmDuck/Gaming-PC-Building-Guide/README.md

 - PC HELP HUB https://discord.gg/fCsPAfuaHQ
 - PC Building 101 https://discord.gg/Etzp7H9T

-**disclaimer: we are not sponsored by these servers, these are just some good ass servers lol**
+**Disclaimer: we are not sponsored by these servers, these are just some good ass servers lol**

 Obviously, there are more servers, but speaking from experience, these three are just some servers I recommend you start with.
 Again, PCPartPicker is a powerful tool that can help you assemble a basic part list with recommendations and compatibility issues, but you should always ask for help if you don't know what you're doing.